moda20/mes/README.md

 ### Running the Service

+#### Running a single instance

 1.  **Build and Run:** Execute the following command in the root directory:

     ```bash
-    docker compose up --build -d
+    docker compose -f docker/compose.yml up --build -d
     ```

-    The first run will download the `clip-ViT-B-32` model by default (approx. 600MB) and store it in the persistent `model_cache` volume.
+    The first run will download the `clip-ViT-B-32` model by default (or the model you put in the env variables) (approx. 600MB) and store it in the persistent `model_cache` volume.

 2.  **Access the API:** The service will be available at `http://localhost:8000`.

-You can view the interactive documentation (Swagger UI) at `http://localhost:8000/docs`.
+#### Running a load-balanced n number of instances

+The load balancing is handled by nginx and a set of replica containers are created. calling the nginx server would automatically choose the target instance.

+**Note :** In order to have a single downloading instance of the default model, it's better to run the single instance compose file to populate the volume with the model files.
+After that all instances will just read and load their copy of the model into VRAM.

+**Note :** Ensure that you have enough VRAM to hold the model copies, otherwise some instances might crash or spill into system RAM.

+1.  **Build and Run:** Execute the following command in the root directory:

+    ```bash
+    docker compose -f docker/compose_load_balanced.yml up --build -d
+    ```
+    This will also download the default model,

+2.  **Access the API:** The service will be available at `http://localhost:8004`.

 ## 💡 API Endpoints